favonia/cloudflare-ddns/docs/designs/features/ownership-model.markdown

 ## Deletion Eligibility

-A deletion target is eligible for shutdown deletion only if the updater can recreate the fully reconciled state of that same target from configuration alone.
+A resource is eligible for shutdown deletion only if the updater can recreate the fully reconciled state of that resource from configuration alone.

 ## Extension Points

-- If future work changes how family scope is configured, preserve the IP-family predicate instead of moving runtime target-state detail back into the ownership layer.
 - If future resources beyond DNS and WAF are added, they should define:
   - their resource ownership unit
   - their attribute-based ownership selectors, if any